MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-react-visual.md

     }
     ```

-3. Custom Visuals receive current data as an argument of `update` method.
+3. Visuals receive current data as an argument of `update` method.
 Open `src/visual.ts` and add the following code into `update` method:

     ```typescript
     //...